samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 }
 ```

-See the [debugger page](./debugger.md) for more information about debugging support within Tehanu.
+See the [debugger page](./debugger.md) for more information about debugging support within Gram.

 ## Git Panel